HOW TO BUILD AN EXHIBITION STAND

 Choose which type of stand you want

-You wouldn’t approach a contractor that specialises in shell scheme graphics if you wanted a fully-fledged exhibition stand with integrated product showcases and audiovisual elements unless you didn’t know the difference…
+You wouldn’t approach a contractor that specialises in shell scheme graphics if you wanted to build a fully-fledged exhibition stand with integrated product showcases and audiovisual elements unless you didn’t know the difference.
+These additional elements can really make your exhibition stand stand out.

 Research contractors & gather free design proposals and quotes